 AF Chapman is a close contender for the coolest hostel in Stockholm.
 The AF Chapman has been renovated into a youth hostel in Stockholm and is the perfect flashpacker hangout.
 It is well worth spending the extra few SEK to stay in this little luxury gem.
 The AF Chapman has become one of Stockholm’s most famous landmarks.
 The team are always happy to help backpackers find their way around Stockholm and find the best rates on tours and travel arrangements.

-2Kronor Hostel is a highly recommended hostel in Stockholm for its great location, awesome staff, and super clean dorm rooms.
+Lilla Brunn Hostel, formerly the 2Kronor Hostel is a highly recommended hostel in Stockholm for its great location, awesome staff, and super clean dorm rooms.
 If you’re a solo traveller looking to find the in-crowd pop your head into the kitchen in the evening and get chatting about your day.
-Within a 10-minute walk of 2Kronor you’ll find the Stockholm Olympic stadium, so if you’re in town for a sports event or music gig you’ll be perfectly placed staying here.
-The 2Kronor team can help give you directions or call you a taxi if you don’t fancy the walk!
+Within a 10-minute walk of Lilla Brunn you’ll find the Stockholm Olympic Stadium, so if you’re in town for a sports event or music gig you’ll be perfectly placed staying here.
+The Lilla Brunn team can help give you directions or call you a taxi if you don’t fancy the walk!

 More Epic Hostels in Scandanavia

 I’ve covered the best hostels in Stockholm – but what about the rest of the country and the rest of Scandinavia?
 Planning an epic Arctic road trip and want to know where to stay ahead of time?